foundriesio/docs/source/tutorial/basic-system.rst

-Now that you have installed the :ref:`Zephyr <tutorial-zephyr>` and :ref:`Linux <tutorial-linux>` microPlatforms, it's time to use them to set up an end-to-end IoT demonstration system using the OMA Lightweight M2M (LWM2M) protocol.
+Now that you have installed the :ref:`Zephyr <tutorial-zephyr>` and :ref:`Linux <tutorial-linux>` microPlatforms, it's time to use them to set up an end-to-end IoT demonstration system using the OMA Lightweight M2M (LWM2M) protocol and OpenThread 802.15.4 stack.

 A block diagram of this system is shown here.
-Though it is not explicitly shown, one or more IoT devices can connect to the network through the same gateway.
+Multiple IoT devices can connect to the network through the gateway.

 .. figure:: /_static/tutorial/lwm2m-system-diagram.svg
    :alt: LWM2M System Diagram